This unique restaurant has a history that few restaurants can boast.

 1997 – Bernard-Henri Lévy and Arielle Dombasle move into the hotel permanently

-2008 – The architect Jean Nouvel settles on top of Café de la Place (annex to the restaurant)
+2008 – Architect Jean Nouvel installs himself on top of Cafe de la Place (annex to the restaurant)

-It is certainly not cheap, nor Michelin-expensive, so the opportunity to invite yourself and your loved ones to Colombe d’Or is certainly present.
+It’s certainly not cheap, nor Michelin-starred, so the opportunity to invite yourself and your loved ones to Colombe d’Or is definitely there.

-When you visit the website to book a table, it gives the clear impression that here you have to do an effort before you can enjoy!
+When you visit the website to book a table, it clearly gives the impression that you have to perform before you can enjoy!

 By Tommy Sverre – 2022